 Prince Albert 120

-* Piercings that can be done at an apprentice rate- please contact the studio for details.
+* Some piercings can be done at an apprentice rate in our Kamloops studio- please contact the studio for details.

 We don't pierce people who aren't into getting pierced, for us that includes infants.
-We find at three or four a child can be excited, follow simple instructions and have developed enough ear lobe to support a piercing that will be less likely to shift as they grow.
+We find at about four a child can be excited, follow simple instructions and have developed enough ear lobe to support a piercing that will be less likely to shift as they grow.

 We prefer to book in ear lobe piercings with two